polterguy/phosphorusfive-dox/README.md

 ## The objectives of the book

-During this book, you will learn everything you need to know, to in its entirety _"clone GMail"_, creating a complete web mail system, from scratch.
+During this book, you will learn everything you need to know to create your first Phosphorus Five application - From the first line of code, to deployment in a production environment.
 My aim is to bring you up to this knowledge in P5, in roughly 2 days.
 That way, the book becomes very practical, and hands on, progressing rapidly, and you can feel that you have done something constructive fast.
-We will start out with creating smaller systems, such as simple CRUD apps, and finish up with creating a complete GMail alternative, with PGP cryptography, and a much slicker UX.
+We will start out with creating smaller systems, such as simple CRUD apps, and finish up with creating a complete application.

 Every construct we go through, will have a practical application for you.
 The book is a hands on guide, intended to ignite your own creative processes.
 As we create these practical solutions, we will also discuss the software architecture theory behind our choices.
 After reading this book, you can consider yourself a senior software architect, easily capable of discussing software architecture, with some of the best architects on the planet.